Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 **EPIC 3 - Course**

-The menu epic is for all stories that relate to the creating, deleting, editing and viewing of menus.
-This allows for regular users to view menus and for staff to manage them with a simple UI interface.
+The course epic is for all stories that relate to the creating, editing and viewing of courses.
+This allows for regular users to view menus and for admin to manage them with a simple UI interface.

 **EPIC 4 - Booking**

 The booking epic is for all stories that relate to creating, viewing, updating and deleting bookings.
-This allows the staff to easily view upcoming bookings, manage the bookings and also for customers to book and manage their own reservations.
+This allows the users to easily view upcoming bookings, manage the bookings and also for users to book and manage their course bookings.
+This also allows admin to find any booking for all users and edit or delete if necessary.

 **EPIC 5 - FAQ**

-The booking epic is for all stories that relate to creating, viewing, updating and deleting bookings.
-This allows the staff to easily view upcoming bookings, manage the bookings and also for customers to book and manage their own reservations.
+The FAQ epic is for all stories that relate to creating, viewing, updating frequently asked questions.
+This allows the users to easily ask questions and admins to answer them.

 **EPIC 6 - Validation**

-The booking epic is for all stories that relate to creating, viewing, updating and deleting bookings.
-This allows the staff to easily view upcoming bookings, manage the bookings and also for customers to book and manage their own reservations.
+The validation epic is for all stories that checks the user inputs for creating any booking against the rules of the culture school.his allows the school to adhere to booking policies.

 **EPIC 7 - Testing**

-The booking epic is for all stories that relate to creating, viewing, updating and deleting bookings.
-This allows the staff to easily view upcoming bookings, manage the bookings and also for customers to book and manage their own reservations.
+The testing epic is for all stories that relate to testing.
+Like Unit test cases in each app , PEP8 validation, validator testing.

 **EPIC 8 - Documentation**